 7. Charm of Length

 The ending felt a little rushed, not going to lie.
-Wanted it to be drawn out a little more.
+Wish it could have been drawn out a little more.

 8. Charm of Imagery

 Holy crap!
 I could see the whole story unfold before my eyes!
 No, it didn’t keep me up at night but it followed me into my dreams, for sure.

 9. Charm of Belief

 The ideas are not ridiculous but I don’t believe this could completely happen in real life.

 It’s almost been 10 years since the first release of this book.
 People are still reading it today and I believe it’s stood against time so far.
 Do I see people continuing to read it in the future?
 I think so!